Cepesp-Fgv/cepesp-r/README.md

 ### Selecting Variables
 The default setting is for the function to return all the available variables (columns).
 To select specific variables and limit the size of the request, you can specify a list of required columns in the `columns_list` property.
 The specific columns available depend on the political and regional aggregation selected so you are advised to refer to the API documentation at https://github.com/Cepesp-Fgv/cepesp-rest for further details.

-If you are requesting specific columns, remember that the columns "QTDE_VOTOS" and an identifier for the level of regional aggregation and political aggregation must be included or the function will raise an error.

 Example:
 ```{r}
 columns <- list("NUMERO_CANDIDATO","UF","QTDE_VOTOS","COD_MUN_IBGE")